 All in all, information out there about the keto rash is pretty sparse since it’s quite rare.
 Nevertheless, you should be aware of the symptoms just in case.

-While it can be alarming to suddenly find your body coated in itchy and uncomfortable bumps, the good news is that the keto rash is not life-threatening.
+While it can be alarming to find your body coated in itchy and uncomfortable bumps, the good news is that the keto rash is not life-threatening.
 It’s a completely natural reaction that sometimes occurs when entering ketosis.

 There are several natural solutions for the keto rash that can help alleviate symptoms or clear it up completely.